 But equally strong to my feelings of fear was my commitment.
 Every cell in my body screamed at me to protect this pregnancy.
 No more alcohol, cut back that caffeine, eat well, sleep well, drink plenty of water… Protect this little person, so wholly dependent on me.
 Immediately, I was changed – I was no longer just me.
 I was me, with him growing within me.
 I was pregnant.
 I’d become a mom.

 After our initial (and, I’ll add, short-lived) panic, we started to dream.
 We were parents, now, and so we started planning.
 Names were easy, we’d picked those out before we were even engaged.
-When will this baby arrive?
+Also, baby monitor from https://babymonitorsrev.com/long-range-baby-monitor/ was a must.
+The only question left are, when will this baby arrive?
 How does this affect our plans for next summer?
 How will we decorate the nursery or what furniture we would use?
 Luckily we found brands as Sorelle furniture at treasurerooms.com that help with this.